ArchipelagoMW/Archipelago/worlds/checksmate/docs/en_ChecksMate.md

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.

-## What is considered a location check in ChecksFinder?
+## What is considered a location check in ChecksMate?

 Perform various feats of style, grace, and conquest.